natanimb44/wikipulse/project_brief.md

 - **Docker Compose** to run all of it locally.
 - Deployed later to Railway (backend/Spark) and Vercel (frontend).

-## Dev setup

-I don't have admin rights on my own machine, so I did all of this in GitHub Codespaces instead of locally.
-The repo lives on GitHub; spinning up a Codespace gives me a full Linux VM with Docker, Node, Python, and git already set up — no local installs needed.

-I worked through the VS Code desktop app connected to the Codespace.
-Every `docker compose` command in the README assumes you're running it from inside that Codespace terminal.
-Ports get auto-forwarded and show up under the Ports tab in VS Code.

-One thing worth knowing: Codespaces' free tier has a monthly core-hour limit, so I got in the habit of stopping the Codespace any time I wasn't actively working on it instead of leaving it running in the background.

 ## Database schema

 ```sql